sampottinger/StartupOptionsBot/README.md

 StartupOptionsBot
 ===============================================================================
-Tool to build and run Monte Carlo simulations in browser to get a distribution of outcomes for statup options
+Tool to build and run Monte Carlo simulations in browser to get a distribution of outcomes for statup options.

 <br>